 Keren HaCarmel, the Muchraka –

-This is the place in which according to the biblical story, Elijah’s struggle with Jezebel’s Baal prophets took place.
+According to the biblical story, this is the place where Elijah’s struggle with Jezebel’s Baal prophets took place.

 We will visit the site and hear about the biblical story, and about the Carmelite monastery which has maintained the site since the middle ages, and enjoy the astonishing scenery which becomes visible to us.